 App users tend to be more loyal and spend more money per order than web users.
 Consistently placed as one of the most popular online shopping applications in the region, Shopee tapped into the right internet audience who are switching to mobile surfing for most of the time for its convenience while Lazada was busy running after website traffic.

-In order to build brand loyalty and create memorable experiences for users, Shopee focuses a lot on hyper-localization activities.
+In order to build brand loyalty and create memorable experiences for users, Shopee business model focuses a lot on hyper-localization activities.
 To make sure the app is catered to every countries’ differences, Shopee hires local staff who understand the nation’s culture and customs.
-Shopee also partners up with local banks and logistics partners in each country to ensure a smooth and cost-effective shopping and delivery experience.
+One of Shopee business model is partnership with local banks and logistics partners in each country to ensure a smooth and cost-effective shopping and delivery experience.

 Son Tung MTP – A famous singer in Vietnam endorses Shopee

 Take Thailand and Vietnam as examples.
 Celebrity endorsements are proved effective in both countries so Shopee business model selected local figures to represent their brand.
 While mixed-race celebrities are of Thai people’s preference, Vietnamese team runs campaigns with celebs from many different aspects from music, movie to comedy and sports to reach as many people as possible in a 90 million people country.